 I received my PhD from Kent State University in May 2018.
 My dissertation examined the framing strategies of major U.S. anti-human trafficking (AHT) NGOs from 2008-2014.
 I found that organizational learning and diversity across an AHT coalition, the Alliance to End Slavery and Trafficking (ATEST), led to tactical diffusion and innovative use of social movement strategies.

-My book on my research, Framing the Fight Against Human Trafficking: Movement Coalitions and Tactical Diffusion will be available from Lexington Books in June 2019.
+My book on my research, Framing the Fight Against Human Trafficking: Movement Coalitions and Tactical Diffusion is available from Lexington Books.
 Please see: Lexington Books

 My areas of concentration are American Politics and Policy and Transnational/Comparative Politics.
 I am interested in social movements and how citizens can impact public policy.
 My recent publications and research have focused on democracy, social movements, and community development.
 I am particularly interested in social movement strategy, including framing.